-Marion Baumann is counsel in the firm's Berlin office and and part of the public procurement and antitrust practice groups.
-She advises clients on matters in connection with procurement law, European and antitrust law, as well as public commercial law.
-Predominantly, Marion drafts and supports contracting authorities and bidders in connection with complex procurement proceedings and infrastructure projects.
+Marion Baumann is counsel in the firm's Berlin office and is a member of the public procurement and antitrust law practice groups.
+She advises on public procurement law, European and antitrust law as well as public commercial law.
+Primarily, she assists bidders and clients in complex procurement procedures and infrastructure projects.

-Marion advises clients comprehensively on antitrust matters, including the structuring of distribution, the design of research and development and technology transfer agreements, as well as antitrust compliance.
-In addition, she advises and supports clients with regard to application procedures under merger control law.
+In addition, Marion provides comprehensive advice on antitrust law, including the structuring of distribution systems, the drafting of research and development and technology transfer agreements and for antitrust compliance.
+She also advises and assists clients in merger control registration proceedings.

 Marion joined the firm in November 2008.
 After passing her First State Exam in 2006 at the Ludwig Maximilian University of Munich, she also passed her Second State Exam 2008 in Munich.
 In 2018, she obtained her accreditation as a “Specialist Lawyer for Public Procurement Law” (Fachanwältin für Vergaberecht).

 - Speaker in the public procurement law module of the master program “Real Estate” JurGrad at university of Münster (March 2019)